United Airlines Pilot Posted Explicit Pics Of Flight Attendant Online, Feds Charge

-CHICAGO (CBS) — A United Airlines pilot is accused of sex harassment for allegedly posting explicit photos of a female United flight attendant on the Internet, according to a lawsuit filed by the U.S. Equal Employment Opportunity Commission.
+CHICAGO (CBS) — A United Airlines pilot is accused of sex harassment for allegedly posting explicit photos of a female United flight attendant on the Internet, and the airline did nothing to stop it, according to a lawsuit filed by the U.S. Equal Employment Opportunity Commission.

 The lawsuit, filed Thursday in San Antonio, says the airline “violated federal law by subjecting a female flight attendant to a hostile work environment of sexual harassment over a multi-year period,” according to an EEOC news release.